shaik1002/biggitlabbomb/doc/development/database/database_lab_pgai.md

 # Database Lab access using the `pgai` Ruby gem

+WARNING:
+The `pgai` gem has not yet been updated to use the new database lab instances so you will only be able to access `gitlab-production-main` and `gitlab-production-ci` using this tool.

 [@mbobin](https://gitlab.com/mbobin) created the [`pgai` Ruby Gem](https://gitlab.com/mbobin/pgai/#pgai) that greatly simplifies access to a database clone, with support for: